My Favorite Wife: Radio adaptations

 My Favorite Wife was adapted for a 60-minute radio broadcast of Lux Radio Theater on December 9, 1940; Laurence Olivier as Nick Arden and Rosalind Russell as Ellen Arden.
 Gail Patrick reprised her film role.
 The March 23, 1941, broadcast of The Screen Guild Theater presented a 30-minute adaptation of the film, with Dunne reprising her role and Robert Montgomery as Nick Arden.
 Four years later, on November 12, 1945, the same show presented another 30-minute adaptation, this time with Patrick once again reprising her role.

 It was also adapted for the October 31, 1941, airing of Philip Morris Playhouse; Madeleine Carroll and Burgess Meredith starred in this adaptation.
 The broadcast does not survive in radio collections.

 Grant and Dunne also reprised their roles when the movie was adapted for the December 7, 1950, broadcast of Screen Director's Playhouse.

 Film remakes

 20th Century Fox began filming a 1962 remake starring Marilyn Monroe, Dean Martin, and Cyd Charisse under the working title of Something's Got to Give, which was to be directed by George Cukor.
-Problems arose from the beginning, mostly due to Monroe's failure to show up on time for work.
-Monroe was fired for her death and Martin backed out when the studio attempted to recast Monroe's role with Lee Remick.
+Monroe died after filming began and Martin backed out when the studio attempted to recast Monroe's role with Lee Remick.
 A recreation of surviving footage cobbled from the unfinished Something's Got to Give exists, along with some scenes reshot with Remick.

 In 1963, 20th Century Fox remade the film as Move Over, Darling, starring Doris Day and James Garner.

 Cary Grant's scene in the elevator—seeing his first wife, Irene Dunne—was repeated in "Move Over, Darling" and was remade in a similar scene of the 1998 film The Parent Trap, in which Dennis Quaid, in an elevator, sees his separated wife, Natasha Richardson.